Skip to content

 different actions required to publish a validated dataset.
 The list of

-subcommands (with aliases) is shown below and individual help is
+subcommands is shown below and individual help is available for each

 safedata_zenodo subcommand -h